List of The Dumping Ground characters: Faith Davis

 Faith is one of the older residents and is tall for her age, with long black hair.
 She wants to be a distance runner when she grows up, but a car crash incident in "Booting Up" temporarily halts her plans.
-She left the series following the conclusion to the second series of The Dumping Ground.
-As of the third series and for one episode, Dunstan returned as Faith.
+She leaves the series following the conclusion to the second series of The Dumping Ground.
+As of the third series and for one episode, Dunstan returns as Faith.
 In series 5, Faith does not appear.
 However, in #SaveTheDG, Tee mentions that Faith made a £50 donation to help keep the 'Dumping Ground' running.

 Floss Guppy

 Floss Guppy, portrayed by Sarah Rayson, made her first appearance on 1 February 2013 in series 1 of The Dumping Ground during the episode "The Real Faith Davis".
-She is currently the longest-lasting child to be introduced in The Dumping Ground.
+She was previously the longest-lasting child to be introduced in The Dumping Ground until her departure in Series 10.

-Floss is in care because she was abandoned by her mum in a nail salon, when she was 18 months old.
-She was very young when she had Floss and couldn't cope.
-Floss Guppy is good friends with Finn McLaine and Toni and Billie Trent and although initially wary of Harry, even stealing his toy giraffe Jeff, after he unintentionally scared her with stories of the bad things that happened at Elm Tree House as Harry was just trying to give Floss "The Gus Tour", she became good friends with him as well.
+Floss is in care because she was abandoned by her mother in a nail salon, when she was 18 months old.
+She was still young when she had Floss and couldn't cope.
+Floss Guppy is good friends with Finn McLaine and Toni and Billie Trent and although initially wary of Harry, even stealing his toy giraffe Jeff, after he unintentionally scares her with stories of the bad things that happened at Elm Tree House, she becomes good friends with him as well.